developer-hchan/Blackjack_Strategy_Simulation/README.md

 ## Example of a Generated Blackjack Decision Chart and How to Use It

 ## What Are the Rules to Blackjack?
-I am refering to the blackjack (a.k.a 21) that is played in casinos, where the player(s) are playing against the dealer
+These are the rules for how blackjack is played in casinos, with the player(s) playing against the dealer

+I recommend either reading the article or watching the listed youtube video below for a full overview of the rules; however, I will go over he basics in the <link general rules section here>

 <insert an article to read>
 <insert a youtube video>

-I recommend either reading the article or watching the listed youtube video above for a full overview of the rules; however, I will go over the basics in the <link general rules section here>

 #### General Rules
 The ultimate goal of blackjack is beat the dealer.
 You do this by ending with a higher hand than the dealer without going over